Karunamon/mirc-reibot/README.md

 * Auto update system

 This allows you to keep Reibot up to date with this git repo or any other.
 Simply invoke /startupdate from Reibot or just say "Rei, update yourself" in the channel.
 You can use your own git repo simply by changing what your origin/master points to.
+Needless to say, you must have git installed for this to work.

 Planned Features
 ----------------